TheAdamBC/AdamBC/DOCUMENTATION.md

 - This indicates the programming language used to built the DApp.

-- Adam BC currently supports only 2 languages: javascript and python.
+- Adam BC currently supports 3 languages: javascript, typescript and python.

 - js: indicates that this is a JavaScript DApp.
 - py: indicates that this is a Python DApp.
+- ts: indicates that this is a TypeScript DApp.

 <br/>